All of us who love to fish have a story or two about the one that got away, don’t we?

 Should I go fishing with a partner?
 Absolutely!
 Use that fishing partner for assistance with the landing of that enormous fish specimen.
-Your partner can direct you to a shallow water landing area.
-Having a partner will also let you focus on effectively playing the big fish, reducing the risk that you will lose your potential, memorable catch when you release pressure to capture it with a net.
+Your partner can direct you to a shallow water landing area or help you in a boat.
+Having a fishing partner is safer on the water and will let you focus on effectively playing the big fish.
+It will also lower the risk that you will lose your potential, memorable catch.
 By having a partner observing and assisting, the tendency to make mistakes and “winch,” “horse” or “beach” the fish should be reduced, too.
-Your partner can serve as a witness, photographer or even videographer of your catch.
-Plus, fishing with a partner is safer and more fun!
+In addition, your partner serves not only as a “netter” but a witness, photographer or even videographer of your catch.
+Plus, fishing with a partner is a ton more fun!

 I have landed it, now what?
-Okay, if you plan to release the aquatic behemoth you’ve landed (and you should), do so as soon as possible.
+Keep in mind hook removal tools are essential.
+A pair of needle-nose or long nose pliers will serve you well to get the hook out of that fish’s mouth.
+Plan to release the aquatic behemoth you’ve landed (and you should)?
+Do so as soon as possible!
 You may have just fought the fish for 15 minutes or more; that fish is now exhausted and extremely stressed.
 It cannot afford to stay out of the water for very long, so get a quick photo or video, perhaps a fast measurement, and then release the fish back to its home.
 You’ll help preserve a healthy fish population and hopefully give another angler the chance to enjoy a big catch.

 Bauer On Big Fish

 Ask Daryl Bauer, biologist, expert angler and fisheries outreach program manager at the Nebraska Game and Parks Commission about big fish and here’s what you get: “Big fish matter.
 Big fish aren’t hard to catch because their smart, it’s that they are so rare.
 There are only so many big fish that occupy a given water body or waterway.